boko-maru/top-n-spotify/README.md

 ### 3. Configure Your Credentials

 Create an `.env` file in the root of the project.
-Copy the following template into it, replacing the placeholders with the credentials from your Spotify app.
+Copy the following template into it, replacing the placeholders with the credentials from your Spotify app:

-    ```env
+    ```
     SPOTIPY_CLIENT_ID='Your_Client_ID_Here'
     SPOTIPY_CLIENT_SECRET='Your_Client_Secret_Here'
     SPOTIPY_REDIRECT_URI='http://127.0.0.1:8888/callback'